An Unsung Hero Of Paris – The Life & Work Of Comte de Rambuteau

 Rue Rambuteau & Les Halles in the 19th Century The street named after the comte – Rue Rambuteau & Les Halles in the 19th century, Wikimedia

-It's like that you've never heard of Comte de Rambuteau, but he's the man we should tip our beret to for turning Paris from a collection of cholera-ridden ghettoes into a modern, vibrant, and clean city.
+It's likely that you've never heard of Comte de Rambuteau, but he's the man we should tip our beret to for turning Paris from a collection of cholera-ridden ghettoes into a modern, vibrant, and clean city.
 Sure, there's a Metro station and a street named for him in the Marais, but not enough is written about Rambuteau.
 Let's learn about the man who, when he came into office, said his goal was to provide Parisians with "clean water, air, and shade".

 line